Skip to main content

 Growth hormone (GH) is a central character in this story.
 Produced by the pituitary gland, GH is a powerful signaling molecule that supports tissue repair, muscle growth, metabolic function, and overall vitality.
 Its effectiveness depends entirely on its ability to communicate with your cells.

-This communication relies on the (GHR), a specialized docking station on the cell surface.
+This communication relies on the growth hormone receptor (GHR), a specialized docking station on the cell surface.
 The sensitivity of these receptors determines how well your body “hears” the messages from GH.
 When sensitivity is high, even modest amounts of GH can produce a robust response.
 When sensitivity is low, the body’s response is muted, which can manifest as fatigue, difficulty building muscle, or slower recovery.

 The genes that create these crucial receptors, such as the GHR gene, are themselves subject to epigenetic regulation.
 Your daily habits, from the food you consume to the quality of your sleep, can place epigenetic marks on these genes.
 This action can either increase or decrease the number of available receptors, directly tuning your body’s sensitivity to growth hormone.